Joshi-Karan/Python-Projects-for-Beginners/11 Youtube Video Downloader/README.md

 Download a youtube video from URL using Pytube module<br/>

 <h3>Note: </h3>
-Execute following lines in terminal to download Pytube
+Execute following lines in terminal to install Pytube

 ``` pip install pytube ```